plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 In summary:

-* With the old no-referrer-when-downgrade the referrer shown is: https://myownblog.com/best-resources/
+* With the old **no-referrer-when-downgrade** the referrer shown is: ``https://myownblog.com/best-resources/``

-* With the new strict-origin-when-cross-origin default, the referrer shown is: https://myownblog.com/
+* With the new **strict-origin-when-cross-origin** default, the referrer shown is: ``https://myownblog.com/``

 ## What are the default referrer policies in other browsers?

-* Chrome is using strict-origin-when-cross-origin from version 85.
-Strict-origin-when-cross-origin is where the full path is sent if on the same domain but only sends the domain itself if going to another domain.
-Previously it used no-referrer-when-downgrade.
+* Chrome is using **strict-origin-when-cross-origin** from version 85. **Strict-origin-when-cross-origin** is where the full path is sent if on the same domain but only sends the domain itself if going to another domain.
+Previously it used **no-referrer-when-downgrade**.

-* Firefox is using no-referrer-when-downgrade by default.
+* Firefox is using **no-referrer-when-downgrade** by default.
 It always passes the full path unless the request is sent from HTTPS to HTTP.
-Firefox is using strict-origin-when-cross-origin in the Private Browsing tab and for known trackers.
+Firefox is using **strict-origin-when-cross-origin** in the Private Browsing tabs and for known trackers.

-* Edge is using no-referrer-when-downgrade.
+* Edge is using **no-referrer-when-downgrade**.
 Same as Firefox.

-* Safari is using strict-origin-when-cross-origin.
+* Safari is using **strict-origin-when-cross-origin**.
 Same as Chrome.

-* Brave is using no-referrer where the referrer header is completely removed.
+* Brave is using **no-referrer** where the referrer header is completely removed.
 It never shares the full URL even for same-origin requests and you cannot even see the domain name for cross-origin requests.

 You can read more about [referrer policies here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy).

 ## The issue of dark traffic

 Not every request from a browser will have the referrer specified.
-You may be familiar with the "(direct)/(none)" referrer source in Google Analytics or the term "dark traffic" or the fact that your total visitors rarely match with the total visitors of all the referral sources combined.
+You may be familiar with the "**(direct)/(none)**" referrer source in Google Analytics or the term "**dark traffic**" or the fact that your total visitors rarely match with the total visitors of all the referral sources combined.

 Dark traffic covers all the traffic where the referrer is not passed.
 There are many mechanisms where the referrer is not passed: